-I can think of five pubs I could walk to within fifteen minutes of this house and another four if I walked for twenty five minutes or so.
+I can think of five pubs I could walk to within 15 minutes of this house and another four if I walked for 25 minutes or so.
 That's nine pubs, nine potential 'locals', several of which date back to the 18th century.
 Not so old for an English pub!

 1. The Trip To Jerusalem

 It's called Ye Olde Trip To Jerusalem and has stood beneath the walls of Nottingham castle since approximately 1189 A.D.
 That's right.
 1189.
 This hostelry could claim to be the historic English pub.
 With its medieval architecture, tapered chimneys and white paint it is one of the world's finest looking buildings and fully deserves pride of place as number one, the grandfather of pubs.

 It's incredible to think that early Crusaders would meet here for a tankard or two before embarking on their trips to Jerusalem to fight for their God against the heathen hordes.
 Although I never got to don a full suit of armour I was a regular at the 'Trip' during my four years as a student in the city.
 I had many a happy and educative night in the cave - an incredible nook carved out of the sandstone rock with low light, oak table, bench seats and an ancient bull&ring game above our heads, stuck to the rock itself.
 All on the thick worn stone of the ground floor.

 Next door was the snug with open fire, soft seats and heavy tables.
 Loads of photographs, beermats and notes (different world currencies) adorned the walls.
 On the first floor was the rock bar, again a space hewn out of the rock where you could and still can buy food to eat in relative peace.